Sage/ez-streams/README.md

 ]).join(joinerFn).map(fn4).pipe(_, writer);
 ```

-This part of the API is still fairly experimental but it passes basic unit tests.
+This part of the API is still fairly experimental but it passes at least basic unit tests.

 ## Exception handling